 But again there are a few things which you must keep in mind.
 The camera should be strategically located and be out of reach of hands.
 It should also have the required protection around it to prevent damage and breakage.

-When choosing the answer the question where to place home security cameras you also must be sure that the cameras are made waterproof.
+When choosing the answer the question of where to place home security cameras you also must be sure that the cameras are made waterproof.
 It also is important to have cameras with night vision features.
-You must try and look for cameras that offer 360 degree panning and can tilt up to 90 degrees.
+You must try and look for cameras that offer 360-degree panning and can tilt up to 90 degrees.

 3. Window Security Cameras

 Many burglars often try and break-in using the windows.
 They may break it or pierce it open.
-They always try and choose windows which do not have a direct view of the street.
+They always try and choose windows that do not have a direct view of the street.

-Hence, you would do well to look for security cameras which can be fitted on windows which are in the side of the home or on the rear side of the home.
+Hence, you would do well to look for security cameras that can be fitted on windows that are on the side of the home or on the rear side of the home.

-It would not be a bad idea to look for cameras which have remote control capabilities.
-You must be able to remote control it using mobile phones, tablets and other such mobile devices.
+It would not be a bad idea to look for cameras that have remote control capabilities.
+You must be able to remote control it using mobile phones, tablets, and other such mobile devices.